-Includes a full kitchen, bath w/ a cozy claw foot tub and shower, a big dining table + a sunlit bistro area, living room, and lots of sleep options for up to 4 guests with a comfy queen bed, two REI airbeds, and two sofas.
-There's a 40" flatscreen with HBO & Showtime, lots of books on Seattle & the Great Northwest, boardgames, and all the little extras that will make you feel right at home.
+Includes a full kitchen, a full bath w/ a cozy claw foot tub and shower, a dining table + a sunlit bistro area, living room, and lots of sleep options for up to 4 guests with a comfy queen bed, two REI airbeds, and two sofas.
+Also includes a washer/dryer and speedy wi-fi, + a 40" flatscreen.

-This is not an apartment or condo building with people coming and going all day.
-Your space is completely separate and private from the main house upstairs.
+This is not an apartment building with people coming and going all day.
+Your entry and entire space is completely separate and private from the main house upstairs.
 Please check your Airbnb Itinerary after booking to receive your door code.

 Interaction with Guests

-If you're new to the area and want some highlights, I'll blabber on incessantly about my neighborhood, and even give you a quick 10 minute walking tour of all the great places to dine and shop.
+If you're new to the area and want some highlights, I'm all over it...
+I'll even give you a quick 10 minute walking tour of all the great places to dine and shop in the neighborhood.
 Or if you're exhausted and want to cozy in right away, tuck yourself in like a potato bug... the place is super comfy and quiet, with awesome heated fir floors on chilly days, and cool like a cucumber on Seattle's sweltering days (yes we have those).

-The house itself is on a serene, tree-lined street full of turn-of-the-century homes... this is truly the perfect walking, shopping, and dining neighborhood!
+The house itself is on a serene, tree-lined street full of classic Craftsman homes... this is truly the perfect walking, shopping, and dining neighborhood!

-If you have a vehicle, I will issue you a permit for unlimited, free parking in the neighborhood.
+If you have a car, I will issue you a guest permit for unlimited, free parking in our neighborhood.